InstallerLegacy/virtualhub.eu.org/docs/1970s/1971/unix-v1/simh/index.md

 :::

 That's it!
 We used !
 Unix-v1.
 We can create a shell script to make it easy to launch the VM.

+### Linux

 Create a file called `unix-v1.sh` with the following content:

 ```bash
 #!/bin/bash